Questions? Contact Director of Programs, Black Pruitt, at Black@WeSayYEPP.com

-This is a 6-month program where emerging youth leaders navigate a 4-month training process based on YEPP's Values and Frameworks, facilitation skills, and leadership tools, and 2-month internship within YEPP working towards ending LGBTQ youth homelessness.
+This is a 6-month program where emerging youth leaders navigate a 4-month training process based on YEPP's Values and Frameworks, facilitation skills, and leadership tools, and 2-month internship within YEPP working towards ending LGBTQI+ youth homelessness.

 Those interested in participating must navigate an application and interview process.
-Applications for 2020 will open in April.
-This program runs from June through December 2020.
+Applications open every year in April.
+This program runs from May through November.